Home

 6 Types of Kitchen Faucet Mounts

 A wall mounted kitchen faucet is installed directly on the wall above the sink rather than on the countertop or sink itself.
-This type of faucet provides a sleek and modern look, freeing up counter space and offering easy cleaning around the sink area.
+This type of water tap provides a sleek and modern look, freeing up counter space and offering easy cleaning around the sink area.

 wall-mount-kitchen-faucet